Curriculum Gaeilgae

 Article in .
 They published it as a letter.
 I was complaining about the anti-American bias.
 Fair play to them for publishing it.
 I think I might have had one other short article, but I'm not sure.

 There was a nasty letter about me in Lá, to which Gerry Kelly replied (and which was published).
 This carried over onto the Beo! message board…which all got very nasty (a lot of Irish speakers hate America, sorry to say).
 When I decided finally to quit that message board, it made the news in Lá!
-I had quit the listserve lists a while before this, except for Gaeilge-A, which I eventually also left (October or so 2004), because of anti-Americanism (call me paranoid, if you want, but it's real).
+I had quit the listserve lists a while before this, except for Gaeilge-A, which I eventually also left (October or so 2004), because of anti-Americanism (call me paranoid, if you want, but it was real).
 I also began participating on the Daltaí na Gaeilge board and on The People's Republic of Cork board.
-I had tried Craiceáilte.com, but they got crazy anti-American pretty quick, and still are.
-I've only been doing Irish only boards for quite a while.
+I had tried Craiceáilte.com, but they got crazy anti-American pretty quick.
+I think that board died, too.
+I'd only been doing Irish language only boards for quite a while.
 For a summary of the anti-Americanism, see my article which they neglected to publish that issue, for the National Hibernian Digest, May 2003.

 Nov.
 1 2003